Category Archives: Russian Royals

 Eudoxia was brought up staunchly Russian Orthodox, basically uneducated, and with a strong dislike of anything foreign.
 Her future husband Peter I was the complete opposite.
 Peter had an insatiable curiosity.
 He was not religious and chose what he wanted to learn about – Russian history, battles, heroes, foreign cities, blacksmithing, carpentry, printing, sailing, and shipbuilding – anything that interested him.
 Peter’s mother Natalya Kyrillovna Naryshkina thought if the 17-year-old Peter married, he would settle down and turn from an adolescent into a man.

-Peter accepted his mother’s will without argument but he had minimal interest in the marriage plans.
+Peter accepted his mother’s will without argument but had minimal interest in the marriage plans.
 He agreed to the traditional bride-show but decided that his mother would choose his bride from among the young women assembled.
 Once his mother had chosen Eudoxia Feodorovna Lopukhina, Peter made no complaint and the couple was married on January 27, 1689.

 The marriage was a disaster from the start although, within two years, Eudoxia had given birth to two sons, however, the second son died after seven months.
-By that time, Peter was so estranged from Eudoxia that he did not even attend his son’s funeral.
+By that time, Peter was so estranged from Eudoxia that he did not attend his son’s funeral.
 Peter had abandoned his wife for a mistress, Anna Mons, the daughter of a Dutch wine merchant.
 Their relationship lasted for twelve years until Peter met Marta Samuilovna Skavronskaya, first his mistress, then his second wife, and finally his successor on the Russian throne as Catherine I, Empress of All Russia.

 Eudoxia and Peter had two sons but only one survived infancy: